UU-Human-Evolution/1MB335/Lab1.md

 ```

-Add the above text to a file called `sleep.sh` and execute it with:
+On the server: In your directory, add the above text to a file called `sleep.sh` and execute it with:

 ```
 bash sleep.sh